 The logo is still being worked on but this is my favorite so far.
 I wanted to merge a treble clef into the name.
 See it?

 These are some of the wireframes for the dashboard part of the website.
 Designed collaboratively with Figma.

-In speaking with teachers currently using Harmonia we noticed a challenge around students connecting their account to their class.
-A sixteen digit pin was generated by the teacher who then gave it to the students to make this connection.
+In speaking with teachers currently using Harmonia we noticed a challenge around students connecting their accounts to their class.
+A sixteen-digit pin was generated by the teacher who then gave it to the students to make this connection.
 As an improvement, we built a system that allowed the teacher to send email notifications to all students who would then be able to connect to their class by simply confirming in the email.

-The style guide is built not before but alongside the high fidelity mockups.
+The design system is built alongside the high-fidelity mockups.

 We needed a consistent source of on-brand art.